PowerShell/DscResources/BestPractices.md

 ### Avoid Using Hardcoded Computer Name

-Using hardcoded computer names exposes sentitive information on your machine.
+Using hardcoded computer names exposes sensitive information on your machine.
 Use a parameter or environment variable instead if a computer name is necessary.
 This comes from [this](https://github.com/PowerShell/PSScriptAnalyzer/blob/development/RuleDocumentation/AvoidUsingComputerNameHardcoded.md) PS Script Analyzer rule.